IBM/operand-deployment-lifecycle-manager/docs/install.md

 ### 1. Create OperatorSource

-Open OCP console, click the `Plus` button on top right and paste following content, then click `Create`.
+Open OCP console, click the `Plus` button on the top right and paste the following content, then click `Create`.

 ```yaml
 apiVersion: operators.coreos.com/v1